esbenp/pdf-bot/README.md

     // How many times should pdf-bot try to generate a PDF?
     // (default: 5)
     generationMaxTries: 5,
+    // How many generations to run at the same time when using shift:all
+    parallelism: 4,
     // How frequent should pdf-bot retry failed webhook pings?
     // (default: 1 min, 3 min, 10 min, 30 min, 60 min)
     webhookRetryStrategy: function(job, retries) {